Friction Reduction for Growth: Cloud Gaming on Smart TVs

 Challenge:

-After launch, Gaming Hub saw low engagement from casual gamers not using controllers.
-Remote testing during COVID had missed key hardware setup and usability issues.
-We needed to uncover barriers to adoption and find ways to make Gaming Hub more accessible and appealing to a wider audience.
+After launch, Gaming Hub under-engaged players who weren’t using controllers.
+COVID-era remote testing missed hardware setup issues.
+We needed to find adoption barriers and make Gaming Hub accessible to a wider audience.

 Process: